Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

 Duration: 15 minutes

 In this exercise, the student will access the Azure Blockchain Workbench Web Client to make sure the deployment is working as expected.
 The student will also check the Ethereum network status.

 ### Task 1: Open Blockchain Workbench Web Client

-1. Open a new browser window in incognito or private browser mode, then navigate to the URL for the **Blockchain Workbench Web Client**.
+1. Open a new browser window in incognito or private browser mode, then navigate to the URL for the **Blockchain Workbench Web Client**

-2. When prompted, login to the site using your **Microsoft Account** that you previously added to the **Administrator** Group within Azure AD.
+2. When prompted, login to the site using your **Microsoft Account** that you previously added to the **Administrator** Group within Azure AD

     ![](images/media/image66.png)

-4. Once logged in you will see the dashboard view of the **Azure Blockchain Workbench Web Client**.
+3. Once logged in you will see the dashboard view of the **Azure Blockchain Workbench Web Client**

     ![](images/media/image68.png)